Pre-K\"ahler structures and finite-nondegeneracy: Symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds

 \begin{corollary} Let $(S,D,J)$ be a finitely-nondegenerate locally homogeneous CR manifold.
-With respect to the equivalence relation of \eqref{rem: coarse equivalence}, equivalence classes of germs of pre-Sasakian structures whose underlying CR structure is locally equivalent to $(S,D,J)$ are in one-to-one correspondence with orbits of $\hat G\subset \operatorname{Aut}(\mathfrak{g})$ acting on the CR symmetry algebra $\mathfrak{g}$ of $(S,D,J)$, where $\hat{G}$ is as above. \end{corollary} \begin{proof} Let $G$ and $Q_0$ denote the same groups used in the definition of $\hat{G}$ above.

-Let us first show that coarsely equivalent germs $\alpha$ and $\alpha^\prime$ are represented by a unique $\hat{G}$-orbit.
-It will suffice to show this for each consecutive pair $(\alpha_{j-1},\alpha_j)$ from a sequence of germs $\alpha\cong \alpha_0,\alpha_1,\ldots,\alpha_n\cong \alpha^\prime$ as in Remark \ref{cor: germ determinacy}, so let's assume $\alpha$ and $\alpha^\prime$ are respectively equivalent to germs $\alpha_0$ and $\alpha_1$ at two points $p$ and $p^\prime$ in a path-connected pre-Sasakian manifold $(S,X)$ modeled on a locally homogeneous CR structure $(S,D,J)$.
-Any path connecting $p$ and $p^\prime$ can be covered by finitely many open neighborhoods on which the pre-Sasakian structure is equivalent to a neighborhood of the identity element in $(G/Q,V)$, where $G/Q$ is a homogeneous CR manifold (with $G$ connected and simply-connected) and $V$ is a transverse infinitesimal CR symmetry on the neighborhood, because every point in $S$ has such a neighborhood.
+The moduli space of pre-K\"{a}hler structures arising from $(S,D,J)$ (defined in Remark \eqref{rem: coarse equivalence}) is in one-to-one correspondence with the space of orbits of $\hat G\subset \operatorname{Aut}(\mathfrak{g})$ acting on the CR symmetry algebra $\mathfrak{g}$ of $(S,D,J)$, where $\hat{G}$ is as in \eqref{eq:G-hat}. \end{corollary} \begin{proof} Let $G$ and $Q_0$ denote the same groups used in the definition of $\hat{G}$ as in \eqref{eq:G-hat}.
+We first show that coarsely equivalent germs $\alpha$ and $\alpha^\prime$ are represented by a unique $\hat{G}$-orbit.
+It will suffice to show this for each consecutive pair $(\alpha_{j-1},\alpha_j)$ from a sequence of germs $\alpha\cong \alpha_0,\alpha_1,\ldots,\alpha_n\cong \alpha^\prime$ as in Corollary \ref{cor: germ determinacy}, so let's assume $\alpha$ and $\alpha^\prime$ are respectively equivalent to germs $\alpha_0$ and $\alpha_1$ at two points $p$ and $p^\prime$ in a path-connected pre-Sasakian manifold $(S,X)$ modeled on a locally homogeneous CR structure $(S,D,J)$.
+Any path connecting $p$ and $p^\prime$ can be covered by finitely many open neighborhoods on which the pre-Sasakian structure is equivalent to a neighborhood of the identity element in $(G/Q,V)$, where $G/Q$ is a homogeneous CR manifold (with $G$ connected and simply connected) and $V$ is a transverse infinitesimal CR symmetry on the neighborhood, because every point in $S$ has such a neighborhood.
 By chaining together such neighborhoods, we can reduce to the simplified case where $(S,D,J)$ is (globally) homogeneous,

 and the infinitesimal CR symmetry $X$ is assumed only to be transverse at $p$ and $p^\prime$.
 Taking $a\in G$ satisfying $p= a p^\prime$, the differential of left translation by $a$ transforms $X$ to $\operatorname{Ad}_{a}X$, so the germ $\alpha_1$ of $(S,X)$ at $p^\prime$ is equivalent to the germ of $(S,\operatorname{Ad}_{a}X)$ at $p$ by construction.
 Therefore, coarsely equivalent germs $\alpha_0$ and $\alpha_1$ in this simplified case are represented by elements in $\mathfrak{g}$ belonging to the same $G$-orbit.
 By Lemma \ref{lemma: germ equivalence classes}, $\alpha_0$ and $\alpha_1$ are respectively related to $\alpha$ and $\alpha^\prime$ by the $\operatorname{Ad}_{Q_0}$ action, so $\alpha$ and $\alpha^\prime$ are in the same $\hat{G}$-orbit.